lifeisstillgood/softwaremind/docs/newbook/enforced_openness.rst

 oss4gov.org
-Why shoukd proprietary software be used by a single payer?
+Why shoukd proprietary software be used by a single payer? the idea of outsourcing is to turn to someone with more expeirence of running a sevice - but if you are a government there is no one more expeirenced

+hence the avility of many garbage collection services

 markets docide into two structures - those with low transaction costs (see below) that naturally tend towards compeition and so stable